Events

 5

 This is the morning when we find the tomb empty and proclaim the resurrection with joyful songs and a refrain of “Alleluia!”
 The service begins with children flowering the cross before it is brought to the chancel in recognition of the new life this day symbolizes.
-Members of our choir and guest musicians will lead us in triumphant hymns throughout the service as we proclaim, “Christ is risen!
+The choir will lead us in triumphant hymns throughout the service as we proclaim, “Christ is risen!
 The Lord is risen indeed!”

 An Easter egg hunt for kids of all ages will follow the service.